-Order fulfillment is the process of receiving, processing, and delivering orders to your end customers.
+Order fulfillment is part of the broader supply chain process.
+It is the process of receiving, processing, and delivering orders to your end customers.
 It’s possible to handle fulfillment in-house or to outsource it to a third-party fulfillment service that handles the process for you.

 If you outsource it to a third-party, as can be done with services such as Fulfilled by Amazon, you’ll ship your inventory to Amazon, where it will be stored in their warehouse until sales are made.
 In exchange for not having to store and manage inventory yourself, you’ll pay a fee from each one of those sales.

 To maintain quality control and keep as much profit as possible, many smaller operations opt to handle their own order fulfillment process.